JoannePeel/healthcare-data-analysis/README.md

-# Project Title: Health Care Data Analysis
+# Health Care Data Analysis

-## Team Members:
+## Team Members

 - Joanne Peel
 - Daniel Cespedes
 - Joel Sotelo

-## Project Description/Outline:
+## Project Outline

-According to article 4° of the Mexican political constitution, healthcare is a **basic right of all Mexicans**.
-Workers who are or were employed formally, as well as their families, receive healthcare from social security institutions.

 The Mexican healthcare system is divided into two sectors: **private and public**.

+According to article 4° of the Mexican political constitution healthcare is a **basic right of all Mexican citizens**.

+Workers who are or were employed formally, as well as their families, receive healthcare from social security institutions:

-**IMSS covers 80% of this population**, while ISSSTE covers **18% of this population**, and other institutions, such as PEMEX, SEDENA, and SEMAR, cover the rest. **People without social security fall under the responsibility of the _Secretary for Health (SSA)_ and represent about half of the population of the country**.
-In 2008, there were **27 million insurance seekers affiliated to SSA, and 30 million people without healthcare insurance**.
+- IMSS covers 80% of this population.
+- ISSSTE covers 18%of this population.
+- Other institutions, such as PEMEX, SEDENA, and SEMAR, cover the rest.

+People without social security fall under the responsibility of the **_Secretary for Health (SSA)_** and represent about half of the population of the country.
+In 2008, there were:
+- 27 million insurance seekers affiliated to SSA.
+- 30 million people without healthcare insurance.

-Triage, a concept developed and refined on the battlefield, has been central to the practice of emergency medicine for more than half a century.
-As emergency departments (EDs) face escalating patient volumes, persistent crowding, and patient populations with more complex disease, the need for accurate and reliable triage has intensified.
+**Triage**, a concept developed and refined on the battlefield, has been central to the practice of emergency medicine for more than half a century.
+As **_Emergency departments (EDs)_** face escalating patient volumes, persistent crowding, and patient populations with more complex disease, the need for accurate and reliable triage has intensified.

-Mexico’s emergency departments have faced an important increment in patients, with 5,751,797 attended in 2008, and almost twice the amount (10,645,625 patients) in 2014.
+**Mexico’s emergency departments** have faced an important increment in patients, with 5,751,797 attended in 2008, and almost twice the amount (10,645,625 patients) in 2014.
 To deal with the increased patient load Mexican hospitals implement triage systems.

 Triage systems with published evidence of widespread adoption include the Australasian Triage Scale (ATS), Canadian Triage and Acuity Scale (CTAS), Emergency Severity Index (ESI), Manchester Triage Scale (MTS), South African Triage Scale (SATS) and NEWS2.
 Currently, Mexican hospitals use MTS.